Assembling Solid Wood Furniture

 Solid Wood Furniture Joined Together

 A butt joint in wood joining is when two pieces of material are joined by simply placing their ends together.
-In this case, the ends are both a flat surface and glue is used to join them together.
+In this case, the ends are both flat surfaces, and glue is used to join them together.

-The butt joint is the simplest way to join wood together, but it is also the weakest as the join will depend mainly on the glue to hold it together.
-So that is why there are different types of butt joints as:
+The butt joint is the simplest way to join wood together, but it is also the weakest as the joint will depend mainly on the glue to hold it together.
+So that is why there are different types of butt joints:

 • Nailed butt joints – A small nail is used together with the glue.
 This kind of nail butt joint is not used so much in furniture making.

-• Dowel butt joint – This is where a simple dowel is made and then glue is applied with the dowel.
+• Dowel butt joint – This is where a simple dowel is made and then glue is applied to the dowel.
 The dowel helps to strengthen the joint.

 • Biscuit Butt Joint – This is a fairly new kind of construction.
 A small wooden disk, which is many times out of birch wood, is placed and glued between the wood pieces.